Create an FTP connection

 - Username (required): Enter the username for your account on the FTP server.

 - Password (required): Enter your password to log in to the FTP server.

-- Authentication key (PEM format) (optional): An SFTP connection can use a password or an authentication key to authenticate a user trying to connect to the SFTP server.
+Authentication key (PEM format) (optional): An SFTP connection can use a password or an authentication key to authenticate a user trying to connect to the SFTP server.
 Use this field to store the RSA private key used for authentication.
 It must be in PEM format.
 You can use a password, an authentication key, or both.
 We do not support keys with a passphrase so the SSH keys should always be generated without a passphrase.
 For more information, see Use SSH keys for SFTP connections.

 You can also configure the advanced settings fields.

 - Port (required): This field is set to default port numbers based on FTP, SFTP, and FTPS protocols.
 You can change this field to any port number to override the default value.